Responsible Senior Staff Member:

 Drafted By: MHC Privacy/Security Committee

-The policy on “Responsible Use of Computing Resources at Mount Holyoke College” generally defines appropriate computer use practices.
-However, when working with personal or confidential information, a higher standard of practice is required to insure compliance with federal and state privacy and security regulations.
-The strictest standards apply to personally identifiable information, which is specifically regulated by both Federal and state law.
-Personally identifiable information includes first and last name (or first initial and last name) plus any of the following: Social Security number; driver’s license or state identification card number; or a financial account, credit or debit card number ,with or without any required security code, password or PIN number that would permit account access.
+Confidential information includes any information that identifies or describes the individual (other than “directory information” for current students who have not limited the release of such information).
+Personally identifiable information is defined as first and last name (or first initial and last name) in combination with any one of the following: Social Security number; driver’s license or state identification card number; or a financial account, credit or debit card number, with or without any required security code, password or PIN number that would permit account access.

 Accessing, using and/or disclosing such information for any reason other than the legitimate pursuit of the individual’s employment duties or in ways that jeopardize the security of such information constitutes misuse.

 The College expects that all employees will comply with the safe computing practices identified in the document entitled “Working with Confidential Information”.